 Editing master page is required for this article.
 The following features are required to edit the master page of the site and site collection:

-- Under Site Collection Administration click on the Site collection features link
+- Under Site Collection Administration click the Site collection features link.

 - Enable the SharePoint Server Publishing Infrastructure feature by clicking the Activate button.

 - Navigate to Settings -> Site Settings of your Site.